siniann/n-aryTree/readme.md

 A user can have multiple mindmaps.

-Execute `npm run start ` to see the sample which creates users and their mindmaps.
+Execute `npm install` and  `npm run start ` to see the sample which creates users and their mindmaps.

  user1 has 3 different mindmaps(Engineering, Movies & Dreams)